DrAnaximandre/FlamePython2/README.md

 Your action on the parameters that were used to generate this image is required in the terminal.

 One first suggestion is to increase N from the default to 1000000.
-The time needed to render an image will drasticly increase.
+The time needed to render an image will increase.

 ### UserGuide Example